Ramón del Valle-Inclán

-Ramón María del Valle-Inclán y de la Peña (in Vilanova de Arousa, Galicia, Spain, 28 October 1866 – Santiago de Compostela, 5 January 1936) was a Spanish dramatist, novelist and member of the Spanish Generation of 98.
-He is considered perhaps the most noteworthy and certainly the most radical dramatist working to subvert the traditionalism of the Spanish theatrical establishment in the early part of the 20th century.
-His drama is made all the more important by its influence on later generations of Spanish dramatists.
-His statue in Madrid therefore receives the homage of the theatrical profession on the national theater day.
+Ramón María del Valle-Inclán y de la Peña (born in Vilanova de Arousa, Galicia, Spain, on October 28, 1866, and died in Santiago de Compostela on January 5, 1936) was a Spanish dramatist, novelist, and member of the Spanish Generation of 98.
+His work has been described by literary critics as radical in its subversion of traditional Spanish theatre in the early 20th century.
+He influenced later generations of Spanish dramatists and is honored on National Theatre Day with a statue in Madrid.

 Biography

 Ramón María del Valle-Inclán was the second son of Ramón Valle-Inclán Bermúdez and Dolores de la Peña y Montenegro.
 As a child he lived in Vilanova and A Pobra do Caramiñal, and then he moved to Pontevedra in order to study high school.
-In 1888 he started to study Law at University of Santiago de Compostela, and there he published his first story, Babel, at the Café con gotas magazine.
+In 1888 he started to study law at University of Santiago de Compostela, and there he published his first story, Babel, at the Café con gotas magazine.
 He left his studies and moved to Madrid in 1890, where he wrote for various periodical newspapers such as El Globo, La Ilustración Ibérica or El Heraldo de Madrid.